 Students must apply for admission, be admitted to Gadsden State and enroll in an approved program of study.
-Disabled veterans attending under VA Vocational Rehabilitation must have a VA approval form 28-1905 on file from a counselor with the Department of Veterans Affairs before benefits may be authorized.
+Disabled veterans attending under VA Vocational Rehabilitation must have a VA authorization from their case manager before benefits may be authorized.

 Incomplete grades are not considered a grade by the VA.
 See Policies for Students Receiving VA Benefits in the catalog.

 Veterans Upward Bound (VUB) is a federally funded TRIO program designed to help veterans develop and expand the essential skills required to successfully enroll in and complete an academic or technical college degree.